 The Healthy Community Collaborative (HCC) is a stakeholder group of community partners who have been working together since 2011 to implement strategies identified in the El Paso County Community Health Improvement Plan (CHIP).
-The HCC consists of over 60 representatives from schools, hospitals and health systems, non-profit organizations, city and county government agencies, public health, medical providers, and interested citizens.
+The HCC consists of representatives from schools, hospitals and health systems, non-profit organizations, city and county government agencies, public health, medical providers, and interested citizens.

 The vision of the HCC is to increase life expectancy for all in El Paso County by removing barriers that prevent people from achieving optimal health.
 The HCC will achieve this vision by building an integrated system of community partnerships that puts practices into place that provide people the opportunity to have better health outcomes.
 The HCC has set two key goals for 2018-2022: